One of the fascinating parts about the stock market is that practically everyone with an opinion about it is, more or less, right.

 The relevant section for us has to do with the ownership of financial assets.
 Financial assets include everything from checking and savings accounts to retirement accounts, life insurance, and other managed assets.
 We drill down into the section that includes ownership of publicly traded securities.

-If you’re willing to take polling data into consideration as an accurate measure, Gallup did a poll in March and April of 2020 that found that 55% of Americans reported owning stock.
+If you’re willing to take polling data into consideration as an accurate measure, we have more recent data.
+Gallup did a poll in May 2022 that found that 58% of Americans reported owning stock.
+This is a slight increase from 2020 (when 55% reported owning stock).
 Gallup has been doing this poll for years and the percentage has stayed within a tight range:

 Only 52.6% of Families Own Stock